akshayuppal3/language_vision/README.md

-# launguage_vision
+# Launguage_vision
-project related to multimodal classification of emotion utilizing langugage and image modalities.
+Project related to multimodal classification of emotion utilizing langugage and image modalities.
 It was part of CS-594  course (under Prof. Natalie Parde) requirement at UIC

+Details included in the report

 Installation Intructions:
 1)	Extract the zip file in root/